|

 Zosterops japonica

-Zosterops j. japonica (on
+Zosterops j. japonica (subspecies

 Honshu, Kyushu)

-Zosterops j. yesoensis (on Hokkaido & the southern Sakhalin
+on Hokkaido & the southern Sakhalin

 Islands)

-Zosterops j. loochooensis (on Amami & Okinawa)
+Zosterops j. loochooensis (subspecies

 (other subspecies occur on various, smaller, Japanese islands: Z. j.

-stejnegeri & Z. j. alani
+stejnegeri & Z. j. alani)

 (JAr) ______